PyCPat/PyCPat.github.io/README.md

       "COMMIT_NAME" : "Commit hex"
       "TIME" : "The git commit time"
       "AUTHOR_NAME" : "Author of the commit"
-      "FILE_NAME" : "The file in which the change is made" "CLASS_NAME" : "The class in which the change is made" "AUTHOR_NAME" : "Author email address"
+      "M FILE_NAME" : "The file of the before code in which the change is made" "M CLASS_NAME" : "The class of the before code change in which the change is made" "N FILE_NAME" : "The file of the after code in which the change is made" "N CLASS_NAME" : "The class of the after in which the change is made" "AUTHOR_NAME" : "Author email address"
       "COMMITTER_EMAIL" : "Commiter email address"
       "NODE_INFO" : "The information of the repeated nodes of the fragment"